daniel-le97/nuxt-bun-preset/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## notice
-this project tries to use everything bun can provide so bun:sqlite is used and bun hashing for passwords
+this project relies on bun in development and production so it is required

 the custom preset can be found in [core](./server/core)